BIODIGESTERS AND SUSTAINABLE COMMUNITY PRACTICES

 You will see the work of Sistema Biobolsa in Mayan communities and the education and art tools they use to help people understand the technology and how the biodigesters became a solution to the problems in the community.

-You will also visit historical places like the Chichen Itza Pyramid and learn more about Mayan traditions in Mexico.
+You will also visit historical places like the Chichen Itza Pyramid (one of the seven new wonders of the world) and learn more about Mayan traditions in Mexico.

 In this part of the course you will volunteer in the community and see: